anaggomes/be-nc_news/README.md

 Welcome to my backend project!

 This is the RESTful API for Northcoders News, a Reddit-like application, developed using Node.js and PostgreSQL.
-The purpose of this project is to provide a platform where users can share articles, comment on them, and vote for their favorites.
+The purpose of this project is to provide a platform where users can share articles, comment on them, and vote for their favourites.

 The hosted version of this project can be found on https://nc-news-dkoj.onrender.com